 Noble Gases: Group V||| Or Group 0:

-Noble gases are also known as inert gases.
+Noble gases are also known as inert gases (because they are un-reactive).
 Some of the noble gases are helium, neon, argon, krypton, xenon and radon.

 Xenon is used in vehicle headlamps